marallyn/bj-sim/README.md

 The ./strategies directory holds the strategy files.
 At this point, there is only st-basic.json.
 Using st-basic.json as a template, you can create your own strategies for testing.
-A player can specify which strategy they are using in the setup.json file, by adding a
+A player can specify which strategy they are using in the setup.json file, by adding

 ```
-    "strategy": "name"
+    "strategy": "strategy-name"
 ```

-key/value to there configuration.
-The simulator looks for your strategy file in the strategies directory and prefixes the strategy name with "st-" and adds ".json" as the extension.
+to their configuration.
+The simulator looks for your strategy file in the ./strategies directory and prefixes the strategy name with "st-" and adds ".json" as the extension.

 Strategy files use abbreviations for actions: